 The Covid-19 pandemic might have forced an unwanted quiet upon the museum during much of 2020, but it didn’t bring the creativity within its walls to a halt.
 On this day, even with the doors closed to the public, local painter and illustrator John David Brown III is busy filling a downstairs gallery with his whimsical, storybook-esque paintings.
 Upstairs, in the museum’s main gallery — formerly the high school’s gymnasium — a blank canvas that’s 75 feet across and 10 feet tall stretches along one wall.

 “We are opening our space to provide a stage for creative and artistic expression that is an outlet for the anguish, distress, and pain that define our world today, as well as the spirit of hope and possibility that will help build a new tomorrow,” the museum wrote on its website, inviting people to submit ideas to contribute to the collective project.
 The goal: to help Hickory turn the angst of 2020 into a living piece of art.

-“We’ve really worked hard to create engagement with each thing that we do,” says Clarissa Starnes, the museum’s associate director.
+“We’ve really worked hard to create engagement with each thing that we do,” says Clarissa Starnes, the museum’s former associate director (and current executive director).
 “There is a way to connect through art that is just so powerful and moving.”

 The museum began with a love story.

 In the summer of 1935, Paul Whitener — a son of Hickory, a Duke University football player, and a journalism student — found himself in the North Carolina mountains, working with the planners of the Blue Ridge Parkway near Little Switzerland.
 There, he met a young art student named Mildred “Mickey” McKinney.

 He fell in love with the girl.
 And he fell in love with painting.